redox-os/book/src/aarch64.md

 ### Add packages to the filesystem.

-You can add programs to the filesystem by following the instructions [here](./including-programs.md).
+You can add programs to the filesystem by following the instructions on the [Including Programs in Redox](./including-programs.md) page.

 ### Advanced Users